 Plus, some people tend to be really shy and only feel comfortable when they are around their family and close friends.
 Busy working environments with many (unfamiliar) coworkers can stress them out.

-Want to find out if introverts make good digital nomads?
+Tip: Want to find out if introverts make good digital nomads?
 Check out the linked post!

-High-Paying Online Jobs for Introverts
+High-Paying Jobs for Introverts with Anxiety

 Luckily, there are also some opportunities out there, that involve only a few interactions with others.
-If you prefer to keep your level of business collaborations at a minimum AND earn a decent income, check out the following great jobs for introverts that pay well:
+If you prefer to keep your level of business collaboration at a minimum AND earn a decent income, check out the following great jobs for introverts that pay well:

 1. Virtual Bookkeeper

 Unlike accounting, many bookkeeping jobs don’t require you to have a certain degree or certification.
-That means that even if you have a different background, you can become a virtual bookkeeper if you are reliable, detail-oriented and trustworthy.
+That means that even if you have a different background, you can become a virtual bookkeeper if you are reliable, detail-oriented, and trustworthy.

 According to the Bureau of Labor Statistics, an employed bookkeeper can make about 40,000 USD a year.
 If you work as a freelancer, you get to make your own rates and can thus earn even more, if you know how to sell your service right.